ENCCS/julia-for-hpda/content/sciml.rst

 Now consider the case where, as an example, the drag force is known but not the rest of the dynamics.
-This means that the neural network has to learn for intance the Lorentz force from data.
+This means that the neural network has to learn for instance the Lorentz force from data.
 A model that uses partial pre-knowledge and learns the rest from data is called a hybrid model.
 To implement this, we make the following change in the function defining the UDE dynamics: explicitly encode the drag force and let the neural network take care of the rest,